KiranMantha/plumejs/README.md

 ## Data Sharing

-We can even share data between two components as below:
+We can even share data between two components in two ways:

+1. read the rendered component as `ComponentRef` and call setprops. this is more helpful if component props depends on api.
+2. use `onbindprops` event on component. this is more helpful incase of loops.

+### 1. Passing data using ComponentRef

 ```typescript
   import { Component, html, ComponentRef, Renderer, IHooks } from '@plumejs/core';